anrago32/synthesizer/README.md

-# synthesizer
+# Synthesizer
-Audio synthesizer written in haskell
+This is an audio synthesizer written in haskell.

+Development is still in early stages.